 - Enter your Kent State username (you do not need to include @kent.edu)

-- On the left, under “Overview”, you can access all active and completed documents for which you are a requestor or approver.
-Click on a category to find and view your documents
+- Click the "Manage" tab in the top navigation, you can access all active and completed documents for which you are a requestor or approver.

 Can employees shorten their lunch duration or forgo a lunch break?